 Me and some of the doctors checking me out… Dr. Kono is on the right, she is awesome.

-About a week later I heard from the transplant coordinator that I was approved by the transplant board that I am good viable candidate for the procedure.
+About a week later I heard from the transplant coordinator that I was approved by the transplant board that I am a good viable candidate for the procedure.
 Ashley was going to get 52% of my liver.
-I was happy, my niece was happy, my sister in law was happy, my wife was scared sh!tless.
+I was happy, my niece was happy, my sister-in-law was happy, my wife was scared sh!tless.

 “I was told I said a few choice gems and one nurse looked at me a bit cockeyed when I saw her again quite a bit after the surgery.
 Whatever was said I am sure she deserves an apology.”

-My wife and I during surgery prep… I look much calmer and collected than I actually am.
+My wife and me during surgery prep… I look much calmer and collected than I actually am.